dylanjones784/Markdown-Guide/BestPractiseGuide.md

 ## Resource Hierarchy
 Resource-oriented APIs are modelled as a resource hierarchy, where each node (resource endpoint) is either a simple resource or a collection resource.
-We define resources as the nouns of REST, and that we define these resources within the API so that we can expose them to be manipulated with a small number of methods that are referred to as the verbs of REST.

 Developers should adopt a consistent naming convention for URIs that follows the noun / verb pattern.

 - A collection resource is a list of resources that are stored, i.e., “books” and should be named after the plural version of the noun.
 - A simple resource would be a singular resource, i.e., “member”.
 - An HTTP GET request would be the verb.
+- That they follow clear paths, i.e there is no confusion between resources.

 HTTP GET requests to this collection URI would retrieve a list of book objects that are available in the database.
 Each book in that collection would have its own unique URI, that the client can use HTTP GET request on to return the details of that book.